ultral/ultral.github.io/it/aac-en.md

 * **Right vertical axis** - SLOC for Ansible roles(*blue line*).
 * **Left vertical axis** - the amount of tested/linted roles/playbooks.
 It's used for the stacked area(integration tests, unit tests, linting).
 * *Blue line* - Source Lines Of Code in YAML files.
-* *Red filler* - the amount of tested roles/playbooks.
+* *Red filler* - the number of tested roles/playbooks.
-* *Magenta line* - number of DevOps engineers.
+* *Magenta line* - the number of DevOps engineers.

 *We started from integration tests.
 It was hard to maintain & it was working to slow for developing IaC.
 As a result, we decided to rebuild the process from scratch.
 We started from linting.
 After that our process evolute to unit tests.*